Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-A simple heuristic argument by passing $\vep \searrow 0$ suggests that these approximating solutions converge to true solutions of the SPDE (\ref{eq:mainSPDE}) (cf. (\ref{eq:convip})).
-The rigorous proof takes some routine, but a bit tedious, work.
-(See Proposition~\ref{prop:wc} for the precise result, and Section 3.9 of \cite{C} for the proof.)
-We remark that alternative constructions of super-Brownian motions with immigration can be done through Poisson point processes; see, for example, \cite{CD}.
+Details of these approximating solutions and their convergence to true solutions of the SPDE (\ref{eqmainSPDE}) can be found in Sections~\ref{secISBM}~and~\ref{secpropwc}.

+At this point, we only describe two ${\varepsilon}$-approximating solutions which share the same space--time white noise, and what can be deduced from this relation in understanding their interactions seems limited.
+The perspective of the present work is to emphasize the role of immigrant processes, and the readers will see that they lead to a detailed comparison of local masses for the approximating pairs in particular.
+On the other hand, by adopting this point of view, we are faced with an issue of defining approximating solutions by appropriate immigrant processes, as will be discussed in more detail later on.

-We notice that a similar construction of approximating solutions also appears in \cite{MMP} for the equation (\ref{eq:mainSPDEpm}).
-Each one is constructed from its ``positive part'' and ``negative part'' as two super-Brownian motions with intermittent immigration but now subject to pairwise annihilation upon collision.
-In this case, the explicit construction of the immigrant processes for both parts is possible, and all of them are subject to \emph{independent} space-time white noises and are {\bf consistently adapted}, that is obeying their defining properties with respect to the \emph{same filtration}.
-In fact, these features are at the heart of making immigrant-wise semimartingale calculations possible in \cite{MMP}.
+We notice that similar ${\varepsilon}$-approximating solutions appear in Mueller, Mytnik and Perkins \cite{MMP} for the construction of a nonzero solution to the SPDE (\ref{eqmainSPDEpm}).
+In this case, each approximating solution is obtained by specifying its ``positive part'' and ``negative part'' as two super-Brownian motions with intermittent immigration, but now subject to pairwise annihilation upon collision.
+Both parts are in turn defined by sums of their own immigrant processes undergoing annihilation, and all of the summands can be seen as i.i.d. super-Brownian immigrant processes taken off annihilated individuals and their possible offspring (cf. equations~(2.1), (2.4) and (2.6) of \cite{MMP} and Lemma~\ref{lemred2}).
+The latter property implies fairly explicit stochastic calculus for the immigrant processes, and is the key to make further analysis possible in \cite{MMP}.

-For the above approximating solutions of (\ref{eq:mainSPDE}), we overcome the restriction from Peano's approximation and employ a novel method, called {\bf continuous decomposition}, to \emph{elicit} the immigrant processes from the approximating solutions such that they are consistently adapted.
-There seems no obvious reason why the resulting clusters should satisfy this property, if the general theory of coupling is applied to \emph{globally} decompose the approximating solutions.
-In contrast, our method focuses on their \emph{local} decompositions over time intervals of infinitesimal lengths but still gives the global decompositions:

-The resulting clusters associated with each approximating solution are \emph{independent} and are adapted to a common enlargement of the underlying filtration obtained by ``continuously'' joining $\sigma$-fields of independent variables which validate the local decompositions for both approximating solutions.
-Moreover, the latter property makes all \emph{natural} immigrant-wise semimartingale calculations possible.
-See Section~\ref{sec:cont} for the details of this discussion.